-The dredging portion of this project will impact approximately 19,000 square feet of EFH.
-Habitat at this site can be described as fine grained sediments and sand in subtidal habitat.
+The dredging portion of this project will impact approximately 52,272 SF of EFH.
+Habitat at this site can be described as fine sands and silts.
 Loss of this habitat may adversely affect species that use these waters and substrate.
 However, the District Engineer has made a preliminary determination that the site-specific adverse effect will not be substantial.
 Further consultation with the National Marine Fisheries Service regarding EFH conservation recommendations is being conducted and will be concluded prior to the final decision.

-The dredged material disposal is proposed for Massachusetts Bay Disposal Site.
-This is an open water site, which provides EFH.
-Habitat at this site can be described as silts and sands in deep subtidal habitat.
-Loss of this habitat may adversely affect species that use these waters and substrate.
+The dredged material disposal is proposed for IOSN Disposal Site or the MBDS.
+These are open water sites, which provides EFH.
+Habitat at these sites can be described as fine sands and silts.
+Loss of this habitat at either may adversely affect species that use these waters and substrate.
 However, the District Engineer has made a preliminary determination that the site-specific adverse effect will not be substantial.
 Further consultation with the National Marine Fisheries Service regarding EFH conservation recommendations is being conducted and will be concluded prior to the final decision.